muziejus/novel-maps-of-ny-2017/README.md

 ## The html version

-`mmd syllabus.mmd` creates a file, `syllabus.html`, which is a self-contained version of the syllabus, styled with [Bootstrap](http://getbootstrap.com).
+The process script also runs `mmd syllabus.mmd`, and that creates a file, `syllabus.html`, which is a self-contained version of the syllabus, styled with [Bootstrap](http://getbootstrap.com).
 As a result, it has a pleasant, generic look, a functioning navbar, responsive layout, and a spy that updates the navbar based on where you are scrolling.
 The navbar is built in `sections/navbar.html`, and it is only transcluded when outputting to html.
 However, traces of its presence remain when outputting to TeX.

 Some html-specific stuff is done in the metadata, but the html version cannot make use of the metadata in the same way the TeX version can.
 As a result, the